-Remediation and compensation are required for any clearance since November 2005 without prior HCV assessment (see criterion 4.2) and any clearance since November 2019 without prior HCS assessment
+Remediation and compensation are required for any clearance since November 2005 without prior HCV assessment (see criterion 4.2) and any clearance since November 2019 without prior HCS assessment.

-The requirements as outlined in the RaCP (2015) is not fully applicable for independent smallholders.
-For independent smallholders, this RSPO ISH Standard is focused on developing an appropriate RaCP mechanism such as on-site remediation (with funding mechanisms to be determined) as this is contextually appropriate to the scale of independent smallholder production and enables independent smallholders to maximise positive environmental impact on-site.
+The requirements as outlined in the RaCP (2015) are not fully applicable for Independent Smallholders.
+For Independent Smallholders, this RSPO ISH Standard is focused on developing an appropriate RaCP mechanism such as on-site remediation (with funding mechanisms to be determined) as this is contextually appropriate to the scale of Independent Smallholder production and enables Independent Smallholders to maximise positive environmental impact on-site.
 The requirement means that quantified liability is disclosed and assessed through a land use change analysis (LUCA) supported by the RSPO Secretariat.

-Criteria Indicators Eligibility (E) Milestone A (MS A) Milestone B (MS B) 4.1 4.1 E 4.1 MS A 4.1 MS B High Conservation Smallholders commit Smallholders Smallholders Values (HCVs) on the to protect HCVs and complete training on implement smallholder plot or HCS forests through and are aware of: precautionary within the managed the precautionary • the importance of practices and area and High practices approach maintaining and manage and maintain Carbon Stock (HCS) (reference 1.1 E, conserving HCVs RTE species, HCVs forests identified Annex 2). and HCS forests and HCS forests, after November human-wildlife where applicable.
-2019 using the conflict and simplified combined mitigation efforts HCV-HCS approach, RTE species and are managed to ensure that they are · maintained and/or important ecosystems. enhanced. ecosystems.
-425 4 2 840 4 A 2 NAC D 4.2 4.2 E 4.2 MS A 4.2 MS B Where the existing Smallholders provide information on all Group members An RSPO approved plan to remediate smallholder plot has been planted and smallholder plots develop a plan to identify the HCVs lost since 2005 cleared after converted and maximum area for and HCS forests lost November 2005 or is planted with oil palm on-site remediation since November on an area identified after 2005, through of HCVs lost since 2019 is implemented. as HCS forest after use of the simplified 2005 and HCS 2019 is implemented.
-November 2019 up combined HCV-HCS forests lost since to the eligibility approach for November 2019, period, a RaCP Smallholders through a process appropriate (reference 1.1 E, participatory process for smallholders Annex 2). and the plan is based on Land Use submitted to RSPO.
-Change Analysis (LUCA) will be applicable (reference preamble). • • • • • • • • • • • • • • • • • • • • ••••• •
+Criteria Indicators Eligibility (E) Milestone A (MS A) Milestone B (MS B) 4.1 4.1 E 4.1 MS A 4.1 MS B High Conservation Smallholders commit Smallholders Smallholders Values (HCVs) on the to protect HCVs and complete training on implement smallholder plot or HCS forests through and are aware of: precautionary within the managed the precautionary the importance of practices and area and High practices approach maintaining and manage and maintain Carbon Stock (HCS) (reference 1.1 E, conserving HCVs RTE species, HCVs forests identified Annex 2). and HCS forests and HCS forests, after November where applicable.
+2019 using the human-wildlife simplified combined conflict and HCV-HCS approach, mitigation efforts are managed to RTE species and ensure that they are important maintained and/or ecosystems. enhanced. •••• • 4.2 4.2 E 4.2 MS A 4.2 MS B Where the existing Smallholders provide Group members An RSPO approved smallholder plot has information on all develop a plan to plan to remediate been planted and smallholder plots identify the HCVs lost since 2005 cleared after converted and maximum area for and HCS forests lost November 2005 or is planted with oil palm on-site remediation since November on an area identified after 2005, through of HCVs lost since 2019 is implemented. as HCS forest after use of the simplified 2005 and HCS November 2019 up combined HCV-HCS forests lost since to the eligibility approach for November 2019, period, a RaCP Smallholders through a process appropriate (reference 1.1 E, participatory process for smallholders Annex 2). and the plan is based on Land Use submitted to RSPO.
+Change Analysis (LUCA) will be applicable (reference preamble).